home based business ideas

 Static vs. Dynamic Web Site Designs

-Using only HTML or XHTML your web site would be what is commonly referred to as "static", that is: the pages do not change often or the site is not database driven.
+Using only HTML or XHTML your web site would be what is commonly referred to as "static", that is: the pages do not build themselves dynamically and typically are not changed that often.
 Some sites are built using PHP, ASP, Javascript, AJAX and other languages to make them much faster and more dynamic.
 These types of sites are often linked to databases where information is called up and pages are built dynamically as requested by the web site visitor.

 Once you have mastered HTML/XHTML/CSS you will be ready to start playing with a bit of the software that goes with the web development territory.
 The following packages represent some of the best quality web design and graphics products available on the market:

-Dreamweaver: Although hand coding is always the most preferred method of building a web site, Dreamweaver is one of the best alternatives available for those who need to have a software tool to help.
-The amount of code Dreamweaver produces can be controlled to some extent by the user learning to make use of the CSS functions, and working in the "code" view to eliminate excessive tables or other code that may not be necessary.
+Dreamweaver: Although in this authors view hand coding is the most preferred method of building a web site, Dreamweaver is one of the best alternatives available for those who need to have a software tool to help.
+The amount of code Dreamweaver produces can be controlled to some extent by the user learning to make use of the CSS functions, and working in the "code" view to eliminate excessive code that may not be necessary.

 Adobe Illustrator: Industry standard for drawing and illustrations, for both print and the web.